73 Top Blogging Tips For Beginners (2022)

 - Scalability/room to grow

 We highly recommend Bluehost that powers over 2 million websites worldwide and only for our visitors, they offer a special deal of $2.95 per month and it includes a FREE domain name.

 43. Find the right WordPress theme

 The first thing your blog’s front-end needs is a face (design and layout).
 You want to create an environment that is both eye-catching and practical.

-Start your search for a theme as soon as you install WordPress platform.
+Start your search for a theme as soon as you install the WordPress platform.
 The look and feel of your blog rely on the theme you choose.
 Your readers will first notice the appearance of the blog, before even taking a look at the content.
 Pick a theme that looks great, but also works for your unique content needs.
 The default theme that comes with WordPress blog installed is a good starter theme, but you will need to choose a different theme.

 Here’s a quick checklist for choosing your theme by searching within blog dashboard: